fortuneu27/camundaProj/README.md

-To start the Project: run `npm run ininitialStart`
+To start the Project: run `npm run initialStart`